ahnge/walletdotlog-be/README.md

 # Walletdotlog

 An expense tracker app.
-Just a basic CRUD api that I did all on my own without following the tutorial for practicing my django skills.
+Just a basic CRUD api that I did to track my expenses.

 ## Features